 You can use those links in the different connection scenarios such as connection via SSH, via custom connection, or via browser.

-For the detailed information on how to start your Remote Development session, refer to Getting started with remote development.
+For the detailed information on how to start your Remote Development session, refer to Connect and work with JetBrains Gateway.

 Connect using SSH